 Mechanical Engineering Student Outcomes

-1. An ability to identify, formulate and solve complex engineering problems by applying principles of engineering, science and mathematics;
+- Students will identify, formulate and solve complex engineering problems by applying principles of engineering, science and mathematics.

-2. An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors;
+- Students will apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental and economic factors.

-4. An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental and societal contexts;
+- Students will recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental and societal contexts.

-5. An ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks and meet objectives;
+- Students will function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks and meet objectives.

-6 An ability to develop and conduct appropriate experimentation, analyze and interpret data and use engineering judgment to draw conclusions; and
+- Students will develop and conduct appropriate experimentation, analyze and interpret data and use engineering judgment to draw conclusions.

 Additionally, the mechanical engineering faculty have established the 12 outcomes listed below specifically for students pursuing a Bachelor of Science degree program in mechanical engineering.
 Students' success in achieving these outcomes is measured regularly using a variety of assessment tools such as in-class problems and surveys.